 You would expect cities to have a vibrant nightlife and Cusco’s party scene won’t let you down.
 I distinctly remember drinking in Loki then heading out to a club where I danced on the bar with a box shaped like a robot on my head.

 Cannot tell you the name of the club, unfortunately – answers on a postcard!
 We also partied at Mythology which played 90s RnB music which always makes me happy.
 Paddy’s Irish Bar screens the football if you need to catch a game.

 - Tip: partying in high altitude calls for horrendous hangovers.
-This is my saviour.
+Pack hydration tablets, see our list below.